drewtodd/ocsr-newsletter/content/issues/2022-02/2022-02-venerable-master.md

 # Venerable Master {.first}

 Hello my brothers and welcome to the new year and to the new line of officers for 2022.
-I and very honored to serve as the Venerable Master for this year and I am proud to be serving with all of the other officers.
+I am very honored to serve as the Venerable Master for this year and I am proud to be serving with all of the other officers.

 This year we switched to a Zoom Officer Installation ceremony with a virtual **Illustrious Frank Loui 33º SGIG** as our Installation Officer. **Illustrious Art Salazar 33º** was virtually flawless as our  Master of Ceremony. **Honorable James Cervantes 32º KCCH** delivered an inspiring prayer to bless everyone in attendance.
 For me it was a memorable time and I wish to say Thank you to everyone involved.